AlirezaBHZ/2D-Heat-Transfer-in-Surface/README.md

 # ♨ 2D Heat Transfer in a Surface Domain (Gauss-Seidel and ADI method) ♨
-🟢 Python script to solve the 2D heat equation and gain temperature distribution contours, using Gauss-Seidel and ADI (Alternating-direction implicit) method .
+🟢 Python script to solve the 2D heat equation and gain temperature distribution contours, using Gauss-Seidel and ADI (Alternating-direction implicit) method.
 🟢 This solution is based on finite difference method.